haraka/haraka.github.io/manual/Outbound.md

 both `auth_user` and `auth_pass` properties in an MX object.

-If AUTH properties are supplied and the remote end does not offer AUTH or there are no compatible AUTH methods, then the message with be sent without AUTH and a warning will be logged.
+If AUTH properties are supplied and the remote end does not offer AUTH or there are no compatible AUTH methods, then the message will be sent without AUTH and a warning will be logged.